deors/workshop-pipelines/readme.md

 - **Mutation tests**: Mutation testing, usually executed only on unit tests for the sake of total build duration, is a technique that identifies changes in source code, the so called mutations, applies them and re-execute the corresponding unit tests.
 If after a change in the source code the unit tests do not fail, that means that either the test code does not have assertions, or the assertions are insufficient to uncover the bug, typically because test cases with certain conditions are not implemented.
 Therefore, mutation testing will uncover untested test cases, test cases without assertions and test cases with insufficient or wrong assertions, which is arguably a better way to find out about the test suite quality than just gathering test code coverage metrics.

 ### 2.3.
-Enabling code inspection and testing tools in the lifecycle
+Integrate code inspection and testing tools in the lifecycle

 To enable these tools along the lifecycle, and to align developer workstation build results with CI server build results, the recommended approach is to configure these activities with the appropriate development lifecycle tools.

-For example, in the case of the Java ecosystem, a wise choice is to leverage Maven lifecycle as modeled in the `pom.xml` file, while storing the corresponding test scripts, data and configuration in the `src/test` folder (very commonly done for unit tests, and also recommended for the other kinds of tests), in the same repository as application source code.
+For example, in the case of the Java ecosystem, a wise choice is to leverage the Apache Maven lifecycle as modeled in the `pom.xml` file, while storing the corresponding test scripts, data and configuration in the `src/test` folder (very commonly done for unit tests, and also recommended for the other kinds of tests), altogether in the same repository as application source code.

-Although it is not the purpose of this workshop to go into Maven details, I have provided at the end of this guideline an appendix about specific configurations and how they enable tool integration as described above.
+Although it is not the purpose of this workshop to go into Maven details, I have provided at the end of the workshop guideline an appendix about specific Maven configurations and how they enable tool integration as described above.

-## Orchestrating the build - the continuous integration pipeline
+## Part 3.
+Build orchestration - the continuous integration pipeline

 The stages that are proposed as a best practice, are the following:

 - **Environment preparation**: This stage is used to get and configure all needed dependencies.
 Typically in a Java with Maven or Gradle pipeline, it is skipped as Maven and Gradle handle dependency resolution and acquisition (download from central, project/organization repository, local cache) as needed.
-In a Python with pip pipeline, this stage will mean the execution of `pip install` command, and similarly in a JavaScript with npm pipeline, `npm install` command.
+In a Python with `pip` pipeline, this stage will mean the execution of `pip install` command, and similarly in a JavaScript with `npm` pipeline, `npm install` command.
 - **Compilation**: This stage is used to transform source code to binaries, or in general to transform source code into the final executable form, including transpilation, uglyfication or minification.
 For interpreted languages, whenever possible this stage should also include checking for syntax errors.
 - **Unit tests**: This stage is used to execute unit tests (understood as tests which do not need the application to be installed or deployed, like unit-integration tests).
 Along with test execution, the stage should also gather code coverage metrics.
 - **Mutation tests**: This stage is used to run mutation testing to measure how thorough (and hence useful) automated unit tests are.